 You must ensure you bring a hunting license from another hunt you have been on in any previous year.
 As well, a valid drivers license or government piece of identification.

 #6 How do I get my gun into Canada?

 You must ensure you read the link I have attached under the heading “Regulations" It is a very simple procedure and you must have the form completed for presentation to a customs officer.
 I recommend you sign the form after a customs officer inspects your non-restricted firearm.
 You should not sign the form prior to going through customs.

 #7 Do I need a special permit for my bow?

 #8 What caliber rifle or bow draw weight do I need?

 Just bring the rifle (non-restricted firearm) and ammunition you are most comfortable with, in other words, what you normally hunt with.
 Remember, you are only shooting 50 yards with your rifle.
 With a bow, you will be shooting 30 yards or less, the bow weight recommended is nothing less than 50 pounds.

 #9 Will alcohol beverages be available?

-Each client shall be responsible to provide their own; however, if there is the slightest smell of alcohol on a client all hunting and fishing privileges shall be revoked for the day for that client.
+Some will be provided for after you fill your tag but each client shall be responsible to provide their own; however, if there is the slightest smell of alcohol on a client all hunting and fishing privileges shall be revoked for the day for that client.
 This is a very strict policy with my camp.